 After attending an information session, organizations receive an access code for the Small and Mighty grant application.

-To be notified when the next information sessions will be held, please email email@example.com.
-In your response, include the name of your organization, names of all attendees, email addresses and a phone number.
+To be notified when the next information sessions will be held, please complete the form below.